 Dr. Siegel, a board certified internist, hematologist and medical oncologist, is the Oncology Program Director for the Bon Secours St. Francis Health System in Greenville, South Carolina.
 Prior to his appointment to program leadership at St. Francis, Dr. Siegel had been a community-based oncologist with particular interest in quality improvement initiatives and cancer care delivery research.

-Dr. Siegel earned his medical degree at the Columbia University College of Physicians and Surgeons and did his internal medicine training at Barnes-Jewish Hospital/Washington University in St. Louis.
-He completed his fellowship training in medical oncology and hematology at the Dana-Farber Cancer Institute/Brigham and Women's Hospital/Harvard University.
+Dr. Siegel earned his medical degree at the Columbia University College of Physicians and Surgeons in New York and did his internal medicine training at Barnes-Jewish Hospital/Washington University in St. Louis, Missouri.
+He completed his fellowship training in medical oncology and hematology at the Dana-Farber Cancer Institute/Brigham and Women's Hospital/Harvard University in Boston, Massachusetts.